-Purple Martins are fairly common birds (especially in the Southeast), but their numbers declined by over 1% per year between 1966 and 2014, resulting in a cumulative decline of 61%, according to the North American Breeding Bird Survey.
+Purple Martins are fairly common birds (especially in the Southeast), but their numbers declined by almost 1% per year between 1966 and 2015, resulting in a cumulative decline of 37%, according to the North American Breeding Bird Survey.
 Partners in Flight estimates the global breeding population at 7 million with 90% breeding in or migrating through the U.S., 7 % in Mexico, and 3% breeding in Canada.
-The species rates an 8 out of 20 on the Continental Concern Score.
-Purple Martin is not on the 2014 State of the Birds Watch List.
+The species rates an 9 out of 20 on the Continental Concern Score.
+Purple Martin is not on the 2016 State of North America's Birds Watch List.
 Humans have helped counteract declines somewhat by putting up nest boxes, and people now provide virtually all nest sites for Purple Martins in the East.
 However, introduced species such as European Starlings and House Sparrows often take over martin houses and injure or kill eggs and nestlings.
 Purple Martins are also sensitive to cold snaps; bad weather kills more birds than all other sources of mortality combined.
 When unseasonably cold temperatures last more than three or four days, the birds starve for lack of insects.
 In the West, logging practices that remove dead trees can reduce nesting habitat for martins.
 Reduction of pesticide use on South American wintering grounds and protection of large winter roosts in Brazil is also important to the conservation of this species.